rewalo/BeanModManager/README.md

 - **Town of Us Mira** - Town of Us Reactivated with MiraAPI
 - **Better CrewLink** - Voice proximity chat for Among Us
 - **The Other Roles (TOR)** - A mod for Among Us which adds many new roles, new Settings and new Custom Hats to the game
+- **The Other Roles GM IA** - A mod for Among Us which adds many new roles, new Settings and new Custom Hats to the game (GM IA version)
+- **Las Monjas** - A mod for Among Us which adds new roles and features to the game
 - **Submerged** - A mod for Among Us which adds a new map into the game
 - **StellarRoles** - A mod for Among Us which adds new Roles & Modifiers, new Settings and new Custom Cosmetics to the game

 Epic/MS Store versions are automatically detected - mod dropdowns will prefer the right version for your game.

+## Core Frameworks & Dependencies

+Bean Mod Manager also manages essential modding frameworks that power many of the mods above.
+These are automatically installed when needed:

+- **Reactor** - A shared modding framework that powers most Among Us mods
+- **Mira API** - A modern modding API that powers newer mods with enhanced features and better performance

 ## Requirements